gabriellegall/dbt_netsuite/README.md

 ### Prerequisites
 - Python must be installed
 - A cloud instance of SQL Server Express 2022 is required.
 The profiles.yml host should be updated accordingly.
-If needed, a Docker image of SQL Server Express is available under `deployment > deployment_sqlserver > docker`.
+If needed, deployment files for SQL Server Express are available under `deployment > deployment_sqlserver`.
-This Docker image can also be used for localhosting with Docker Desktop.
+The Docker image provided can be used for localhosting of SQL Server Express.
+The deployment files on the other hand can be used to deploy SQL Server Express in Kubernetes.
-- System variables must be created for SQL Server access locally : `setx SQLSERVER_HOST "XXX.XXX.XX.xx"; setx SQLSERVER_USER "sa"; setx SQLSERVER_PASSWORD "xxxxxxxxxxx"`.
+- System variables must be created for SQL Server access locally : `setx SQLSERVER_HOST "XXX.XXX.XX.XX"; setx SQLSERVER_USER "sa"; setx SQLSERVER_PASSWORD "xxxxxxxxxxx"`.
 A restart of VS Code will be needed.
 - Makefile must be installed (e.g. via Chocolatey : `choco install make`)

 ### Required installation